 Nectar is an all-foam bed that has a dense memory foam feel.
-Overall, it lands around medium to medium-firm on our firmness scale.
+Overall, it lands around a medium-firm on our firmness scale.
 We think the mattress offers a nice balance between support and pressure relief.
-In other words, we think the mattress accomodates all types of sleepers.
+In other words, we think the mattress accommodates all types of sleepers.
 It doesn’t matter whether you sleep primarily on your back, stomach, or side.

 However, because this is a memory foam mattress, you do get a little bit of that stuck-in-the-mud feeling, which some combo sleepers might not appreciate while trying to switch positions.
 Still, if you like memory foam, this shouldn’t be a problem.